 Who gets dementia?

 Dementia is a common problem.
-Sometime after the age of 65 about 1 in 20 people in the UK will develop dementia.
-Over the age of 85, about 1 in 5 people are living with dementia.
+According to figures provided by the Alzheimer's society, there are currently 800,000 people with dementia in the UK.
+There are estimated to be over a million by 2021.
+The older you are the higher chance there is of getting dementia.
+Between the age of 65 and 74, 1-2 people in 100 will have dementia.
+By the age of 95, a quarter of people will have it.
 However, dementia is not a normal part of ageing.
 It is different to the age-associated memory impairment that is common in older people.
 Rarely, dementia affects younger people.
 Dementia is said to be early-onset (or young-onset) if it comes on before the age of 65.
 There are some groups of people who are known to have a higher risk of developing dementia.
 These include people with:

 - Down's syndrome or other learning disabilities.
 People with Down's syndrome are more likely to develop Alzheimer's disease.

 - Parkinson's disease.

 - Risk factors for cardiovascular disease (angina, heart attack, stroke and peripheral arterial disease).
 The risk factors for cardiovascular disease (high blood pressure, smoking, high cholesterol level, lack of exercise, etc) are risk factors for all types of dementia, not just blood vessel dementia (vascular dementia).

 - A family history of dementia.
 There is a small extra risk of getting dementia if you have a mother, father or sibling with dementia.
 Dementia also seems to run in some families so there may be some genetic factors that can make someone more likely to develop dementia.
 We do know that a few of the more rare causes of dementia can be inherited (can be passed on through genes in your family).

 - Severe psychiatric problems such as schizophrenia or severe depression.
 It is not clear why this is the case.

 - A past history of a head injury.